Whistleblowing Under California Employment Laws

 Filing a Complaint or Lawsuit

-If you are already a whistleblower who is dealing with retaliation, you might wish to consult one of our attorneys to discuss your options for filing a retaliation lawsuit.
+If you are already a whistleblower who is dealing with retaliation, you might wish to consult one of our lawyers to discuss your options for filing a retaliation lawsuit.

 Remedies Under the Whistleblower Law